maltzsama/RedmineBugTracker-iOS/README.md

 #RedmineBugTracker

 ##1.
 What is it?
 `RedmineBugTracker` is a very easy to use crash reporter class for your `iOS` application.
 It was designed to be easily extendable. _(More information on this can be found under #3)_. `CKCrashReporter` will catch any uncaught `NSException` and save useful information about it on disk.
-The next time the user starts the application you can read out that information and e.g. send a mail wit it via `MFMailComposeViewController`.
+The next time the user starts the application the report will be sent to your Redmine server.
 If you need a more complex component [KSCrash](https://github.com/kstenerud/KSCrash) should be your first choice!
-All reports are sent to your server "Redmine".
+All reports are sent to your server `Redmine`.

-`RedmineBugTracker` use [CKCrashReporter](https://github.com/Gi-lo/CKCrashReporter) to generate all reports
+`RedmineBugTracker` use [CKCrashReporter](https://github.com/Gi-lo/CKCrashReporter) to generate all reports.

 ##2.
 How to use it?